June 07, 2021

 Attracting Talent Post-Pandemic

 For the employers in our membership, one of the most pressing concerns in recent months has been preparing for post-pandemic life, and more specifically, hiring.
-At Veris Insights, learning how to attract talent in the post-pandemic market has been a top priority.
+At Veris Insights, learning how to attract talent post-pandemic has been a top priority.

 This spring, we surveyed 2000+ experienced professionals and 100+ employers to gauge candidates’ preferences and employers’ plans for the transition to in-person work, focusing on DEI strategies and underrepresented talent.
 These are our largest findings.